Delphi in Swiss Companies: Implementation, Maintenance, and Modernization

 2) Maintenance and support to ensure operations continue smoothly

-Ideal if you want to keep Delphi but want to outsource support, security, and further development to an external partner.
+Ideal if you want to keep Delphi but outsource support, security, and further development to an external partner.

 What we handle